eehh-stanford/SNA-workshop/intro-SNA.md

 ### Contextualizing SNA and relational data

--   Derived from structural anthropology, but utilized in many fields
+-   Derived from structural-functionalist anthropology, but utilized in many fields
 -   Can measure network structure and/or simulate activity within a network
 -   The SNA endeavor can be highly computational **AND** highly ethnographic